wz-billings/Triphos/README.md

 ---

-In fall 2019, as part of my math capstone, I read the paper (PAPER NAME HERE) and attempted to answer some of the final conjectures put forward by the authors.
+In fall 2019, as part of my math capstone, I read the paper by [Grossnickle et al.](https://doi.org/10.1080/0025570X.2019.1609293) and attempted to answer some of the final conjectures put forward by the authors.
 In summer 2021, I got in touch with Andrew and decided that this project was potentially worth polishing.
 So now, in the present time (summer 2022), I am finally doing a small amount of work on this project again.

 ---
 **Main references:**